justinjtownsend/justinjtownsend.github.io/README.md

 ## Opinions on Project Management (PM)
 Despite what leading PM software vendors would have you believe, there are short-comings in most of these tools.
 Persistent annoyances should be subdued lest they affect the teams' productivity:

-- dealing with REAL absence
+- dealing with absence in capacity managment / planning